VietThan/vietthan.github.io/_posts/2022-10-28-the-data-recovery.md

 After being notified by some customers, AppCard discovered that a real-time SQS data queue provided by a third-party hasn’t provided real-time data in a while.
 Though we were able to quickly notify our third-party to bring that system back online, we still had an issue where approximately 4 days of data was missing and unprocessed.

-{% include centerImage.html url="/assets/DataRecovery/records_dont_exist.gif" desc="Jocasta Nu is her name btw" title="The 3rd-party didn't say this, but more like 'we don't want to deal with this'" alt="Jedi Master Jocasta Nu tells Obi-Wan Kenobi that 'if an item doesn't appear in our records, it does not exist'" %}
+{% include centerImage.html url="/assets/DataRecovery/not_my_problem.gif" desc="What I wanted us to say to them but they said this to us first" title="The 3rd-party didn't say this, but more like 'we don't want to deal with this'" alt="Jimmy Fallon on The Tonight Show saying 'This sounds more like a you problem'" %}

 Based on business considerations, we decided that it would be best if we could recover the data without needing help from the third-party (or that they should be doing this because after all it's their fault).
 When the integration lead hesitated to take on this responsibility due to allocation constraints, I volunteered to take on the challenge.
 There were two components I had to address before even committing (because free credits for customers are expensive but simple):
 1. Is it possible to retrieve the data from the third-party's available API?